 If they don’t specify anything, I usually say something like, “I think my audience would really like your product!
 What did you have in mind?”

-When a brand contacts you, it’s a luxury because you don’t need to worry if they think you are a good fit for them.
+When a brand reaches out first, you don’t need to worry if they think you are a good fit for them.
 But you do still need to ask if they are a good fit for your audience.

 Not every product is worth the work they are asking.
 I learned this later on when a lot of influencers with similar numbers to me (1,000-3,000) were getting the same products, but doing way less work (aka no blog post, just an Instagram post or two).